|

 linked to the lives and lifestyle of the nomadic Bedouin tribes

+of the Arabian Peninsula.
 The combination of a harsh environment and the Bedouin's preoccupation

 with purity of blood resulted in a breed of light horse ideally